 Additionally, the following settings are automatically configured in ArcGIS Online for all newly activated community organizations:

-Since the community organization is a subscription to ArcGIS Online, additional information can be found in the ArcGIS Online documentation.
+The community organization is a subscription to ArcGIS Online, and you can find additional information in the ArcGIS Online documentation.

 Compare organization permissions

-While the employee organization and community organization are administered independently of each other, they allow collaboration between staff and community members through initiative groups.
-The following table summarizes how accounts, content, and groups function between the two organizations.
+While the employee organization and community organization are administered independently of each other, they allow collaboration among staff and community members through groups.
+The table below summarizes how accounts, content, and groups function between the two organizations.

 Note: